microgenomics/executionMethods/README.md

 * --dbPS pathoscope database folder and prefix: e.g /home/user/dbpathoscope_bt2/targetdb (bowtie2 index).
 * --dbM2 metaphlan database folder and prefix: e.g /home/user/dbmarkers_bt2/targetdb (bowtie2 index).
 * --dbMX metamix database folder and prefix: e.g /home/user/dbmetamix_nhi/targetdb (blast index).
-* --dbCS constrains database folder.

-#####Note: you must provide sigma database folder in the sigma configuration file.

 Additionally, depending of the case, you have to use some of this flags:

 * --PSfilterdb: pathoscope filter databases prefix (use just the prefix name and make sure that filter db is in the same folder that pathoscope database (--dbPS).
 * --dbmarker: is the pkl file used by metaphlan, if you don't use metaphlan, don't use this flag and if you use metaphlan, provide pkl file with full path.
-* --sigmacfile: is the configuration file used by sigma, if SIGMA is in the METHODS flag (in configuration file [cfile]), you must provide the full path to sigma configuration file.
+* --sigmacfile: is the configuration file used by sigma, if SIGMA is in the METHODS flag (in configuration file [--cfile]) or if you don't have a sigma config file, you just give the flag --dbSG and the module do the rest.
+* --dbSG: refer to folder of the database in sigma format (each fasta in a unique folder), and due to this implementation, each subfolder would be called as gi number from fasta that contain.

 ##Configuration file
 This file contain several parameters to steer the script (most of them just serves in no local mode), the minimal parameters are: